 Holiday sales are the best opportunity for businesses to rake in the most possible revenue during the year, so failing to prepare for the holiday season can have a large negative impact on your business.
 Furthermore, when it comes to planning for holiday sales like Cyber Monday, a failure to prepare can mean that:

-- You won’t be able to accommodate large amount of customers, crashing your website.
+- You won’t be able to accommodate a large amount of traffic, crashing your website.

 - You won’t be able to meet demands if inventory hasn’t been planned with holiday sales in mind.

 - Your lack of promotion can affect Q4 sales.

 According to Website Setup, holiday seasons account for 20% of the retail industry’s annual sales.
 Furthermore, holiday sales are often responsible for up to 30% of some individual retailers’ total sales.